Some NyQuil products are likely safe to use while breastfeeding, while others may not be, depending on their ingredients.

 Different NyQuil products contain different ingredients.
 Some of the ingredients are safe to use while breastfeeding, while others may cause adverse effects.
 So, it is best to speak to a doctor or pharmacist before using NyQuil while breastfeeding.

-However, women who are breastfeeding should be wary of using liquid NyQuil products, as they contain small amounts of alcohol as a nonactive ingredient.
+However, women who are breastfeeding should be wary of using liquid NyQuil products, as they contain alcohol as a nonactive ingredient.

 The active ingredients include: